TalMalchi/flaskProject/README.md

 #### How to run?
 - Clone the project
 - Make sure you have Docker installed on your computer
-- Run on your terminal `docker-compose -f up`
+- Run on your terminal `docker-compose up`
-- Open your browser on `localhost:5000`
+- Open your browser on `localhost:5005`